isakedo/DNNsim/README.md

 | architecture | string | Name of the architecture to simulate | Allowed architectures | N/A |
 | task | string | Name of the architecture to simulate | Allowed tasks | N/A |
 | | | List of Parameters per Architecture | | |

-### Structure:
-*   **sys**: Folder for system libraries
-    *   common: contains common definitions for all classes
-    *   cxxopts: library to read options from the console (c) Jarryd Beck
-    *   Statistic: container for the statistics of the simulation
-    *   Batch: support to load batch files
-*   **cnpy**: Folder for supporting math libraries
-    *   cnpy: library to read Numpy arrays
-    *   Array: class to store and operate with flatten arrays
-*   **core**: Folder for the main classes of the simulator
-    *   Network: class to store the network
-    *   Layer: class to store the layer of the network
-    *   Inference: class that defines the behaviour of a standard deep learning inference simulation
-    *   Stripes: class for the Stripes accelerator
-    *   DynamicStripes: class for the Dynamic-Stripes accelerator
-    *   DynamicStripesFP: class for the floating point Dynamic-Stripes training accelerator
-    *   Loom: class for the Loom accelerator
-    *   BitPragmatic: class for the Bit-Pragmatic accelerator
-    *   Laconic: class for the Laconic accelerator
-    *   BitTactical: common class for both BitTactical behaviors
-    *   BitTacticalP: class for the Bit-Tactical version p accelerator
-    *   BitTacticalE: class for the Bit-Tactical version e accelerator
-    *   SCNN: class for the SCNN accelerator and common behaviour for SCNN-like architectures
-    *   SCNNp: class for the SCNNe accelerator
-    *   SCNNe: class for the SCNNp accelerator
-    *   BitFusion: class for the BitFusion accelerator
-*   **interface**: Folder to interface with input/output operations
-    *   Interface: common class for the reader and writer classes
-    *   NetReader: class to read and load a network using different formats
-    *   NetWriter: class to write and dump a network using different formats
-    *   StatsWriter: class to dump simulation statistics in different formats
-*   **proto**: Folder for protobuf definition
-    *   network.proto: Google protobuf definition for the network
-    *   caffe.proto: Caffe protobuf definition for Caffe networks
-    *   batch.proto: Google protobuf definition for the batch file
-    *   schedule.proto: Tactical schedule protobuf definition
-*   **scripts**: Folder for supporting python scripts
-    *   save_net.py: Create traces for the networks given the models